 I have had absolutely no problems with itbut this is likewise my 2nd machine.
 I had my first for a couple of weeks prior to I broke it and sent it back for a replacement within the guarantee.
 (I think Stitch, Vac, Direct also sells directly on their website) and I would extremely recommend purchasing a prolonged service warranty.

 I have no plans to upgrade or change machinesthis baby must last me many more years (knock on wood)!
 It is fast, it is dependable, it's extremely low maintenance, it has no digital mechanisms I stress over breaking, it still has the needle down and thread cutter I enjoy, it totally free motion quilts like a dream with a much bigger throat area, it's effective when sewing through numerous layers, and it's extremely easy for my kids to run and sew on now that they are more interested in sewing (this design has the speed control, so I can turn the speed dial all the way to slow and it's perfect for kids).

-It's bothersome there is no zig zag stitch, this is just a straight stitch device.
-Fortunately those have been very minimal things and are the only things I dislike about this maker (and maybe the walking foot issues have been fixed considering that I purchased mine 4 years earlier?).
-The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years old, so there have actually been fantastic improvements and modifications to the more recent designs.
+It's annoying there is no zig zag stitch, this is just a straight stitch maker.
+Luckily those have been extremely minimal things and are the only things I do not like about this maker (and perhaps the walking foot problems have been repaired since I purchased mine 4 years earlier?).
+The Bernina 440QE: Okay so I need to first say that my Bernina 440 has to do with 7 years old, so there have actually been excellent improvements and changes to the newer designs.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.